-The Chairman (E. Lemche, Denmark) opened the meeting with a welcome to all delegates to the Special Meeting of STACTIC.
-Representatives of the following Contracting Parties were present: Canada, Cuba, Denmark (in respect of the Faroe Islands and Greenland), European Economic Community (EEC), Japan, Norway and Russia.
+The Chairman (E. Lemche, Denmark in respect of the Faroe Islands and Greenland) opened the meeting with a welcome to all delegates to the Special Meeting of STACTIC.
+Representatives of the following Contracting Parties were present: Canada, Cuba, Denmark (in respect of the Faroe Islands and Greenland), European Economic Community (EEC), Japan, Norway and the Russian Federation (Russia).
 (Annex 1)